 Libraries Connected is excited to announce that nominations are now open for the 2023 Libraries Connected awards.
 Now in their second year, the awards celebrate outstanding achievement in public libraries.
 The winners will be announced at an awards ceremony in June 2023, part of the Libraries Connected annual seminar.

-We looked for individuals or teams working in public libraries who have had a positive impact on the library service, library users or the local community.
-This could by introducing an innovative new idea or by going the extra to mile to provide an outstanding service.
-We have received so many incredible entries over the past few weeks and can now reveal the shortlists for Health and Wellbeing, Reading, Culture and Creativity, Information and Digital, Children's Promise and Vision and Print Impaired People's Promise.
+We are looking for individuals or teams working in public libraries who have had a positive impact on the library service, library users or the local community.
+This could by introducing an innovative new idea or by going the extra to mile to provide an outstanding service across our six Universal Library Offer areas: Health and Wellbeing, Reading, Culture and Creativity, Information and Digital, Children's Promise and Vision and Print Impaired People's Promise.

 - Culture and Creativity